entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-svc.md

 ## Services

-When the Entando Bundle CLI enables a service, a default auxiliary configuration is generated and stored as a Docker Compose YAML file in the bundle's 'svc' folder.
+When the Entando Bundle CLI enables a service, a default auxiliary configuration is generated and formatted as a Docker Compose YAML file in the bundle's 'svc' folder.
 Three services are available out of the box: `mysql`, `postgresql` and `keycloak`.
+Custom services are also supported.

+### Default Services

 - `mysql` and `postgresql` obey the same naming convention
    - The username and password are derived from the bundle name, e.g. YOUR-BUNDLE has the username YOUR-BUNDLE-USER and the password YOUR-BUNDLE-PASSWORD